TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-applicatorsyncerror.md

 <!--/issueDescription-->

 ## **Recommended Step**
-To resolve this issue, perfrom the below steps:
+To resolve this issue, perform the below steps:
 - Check if the Event Log is coinciding with the backup failure for disk corruption issues and resolve the issue if any.
 - In CBEngine logs, search for the error code 0x80070570, if you find references to this error then it means Metadata VHD file might be corrupt.
   - To resolve VHD issue, delete the VHDs from the folder *C:\Program Files\Microsoft Azure Recovery Services Agent\Scratch\VHDs* and retry the backup operation.